Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 ---
 ### Ad hoc command Vs Playbook
 * Ansible can be used in either Ad-Hoc or Playbook mode.
-* The ad-hoc mode allows direct management of your hosts by executing single line commands and leveraging Ansible modules.
+* The ad-hoc mode allows direct management of your hosts by executing single-line commands and leveraging Ansible modules.
-* Each Ansible playbook contains one or more plays to help you to perform functions on different host.
+* Each Ansible playbook contains one or more plays to help you perform functions on different hosts.
 ---
 ### Playbook Sections
 Ansible playbooks are divided into 4-sections.

-1. **Target Section:** In this section we have defined hosts against which playbook task has to execute.
+1. **Target Section:** In this section we have defined hosts against which the playbook task has to execute.
 2. **Variable Section:** In this section we have defined the variables used by plays.
-3. **Task Section:** In this section we can list of all modules that we need to run in the order.
+3. **Task Section:** In this section we can list all modules that we need to run in the order.
-4. **Handler Section:** Handlers are ansible plays this are executed only when someone notifies.
+4. **Handler Section:** Handlers are ansible plays that are executed only when someone notifies.

 Example: